Gladys Adventure & Safaris

 Our group had a safe and successful summit, and it seems like this is the norm for this company.

-• The head guide also made sure that each of us received proper attention and care.
-There were daily health checks and twice the guides administered care for altitude difficulties.
-The food was prepared to meet all our dietary restrictions and to provide the energy needed.
+Reviewed September 2023 - The head guide also made sure that each of us received proper attention and care.
+There were daily health checks and twice

-• The team were consistent in doing regular health checks to ensure that we were coping well with the altitude and providing advice from their wealth of experience.
+Reviewed September 2023 - The team were consistent in doing regular health checks to ensure that we were coping well with the altitude and providing

-• The guides and porters make sure you acclimate well; they make sure you eat well and consume sufficient calories for the task; they make sure you stay hydrated; they take your pulse oximeter twice a day and listen to your lungs; in short, they keep you safe, and help you manage the challenge in all ways — physically and mentally.
-You feel very well cared for in every regards.
+they make sure you stay hydrated; they take your pulse oximeter twice a day and listen to your lungs; in short, they keep you

 Reviewed December 2022